Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Insights from simulations

+To project simulation data onto sky maps, we use the publicly available package \Healpix\footnote{\url{http://healpix.sourceforge.net}} \citep{Gorski2005, Zonca2019}, which includes routines for the discretisation of functions on the surface of a sphere.
+In particular, we generate ARF, ADF, and radial peculiar velocity maps by introducing particles from our lightcone simulations into Eqs.~\ref{eq:map_arf}, \ref{eq:map_adf}, and

-where $i$ and $j$ run over tracers and pixels, respectively.
-The value of the map in each pixel is the weighted-average of the radial peculiar velocity of all sources falling in that pixel; consequently, peculiar velocity and CMB filtered maps are both robust against systematic uncertainties in the angular number density of tracers.
+respectively, where $i$ and $j$ run over particles and pixels.
+Note that each pixel of the velocity map captures the average radial peculiar velocity of all sources falling in this pixel weighted by the selection function; consequently, these maps are robust against systematic uncertainties in the angular number density of tracers for the same reasons as ARF and filtered CMB maps.

+Motivated by the moderate mass resolution of our simulations, which only permits resolving $\sim10^{14}\Msunh$ haloes precisely, and to ensure that the number of objects falling in each pixel is large enough for statistical studies, we generate sky maps using dark matter particles instead of haloes and we set the resolution of these maps to $N_{\rm side}=64$.
+This resolution is equivalent to dividing maps into 49,152 pixels of area $\simeq0.84\,\degc$, which enables resolving auto- and cross-correlations on multipoles below $\ell\simeq200$ precisely.
+Note that considering particles instead of haloes has minimal impact on the scales of interest for ARF-kSZ tomography because it only manifests as a variation on the large-scale bias of tracers.